DaveXNN/Ground-station-for-satellite-tracking/README.md

 ## Hardware

-The whole rotator is controlled by compter [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) via digital GPIO pins.
+The whole rotator is controlled by computer [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) via digital GPIO pins.
 Raspberry Pi is connected with two stepper motor drivers, two rotary encoders and a magnetometer.

 The rotator has to follow satellite's azimuth and elevation, so we need two stepper motors and two drivers.